How to fix a dripping tap

 A dripping tap could be caused by a damaged cartridge, corroded pipes or too high water pressure

-Some of these problems may be beyond your skill but we’ll take a look at the simple method for fixing a leaking tap.
-If you’re still at a loss after that, then why not hire one of the many Local Heroes professionals in your area?
+Some of these problems may be beyond your skills and if you’re still at a loss after trying our guide, then why not hire one of the many Local Heroes professionals in your area?